About Port Penn — In Depth

 Frequently Asked Questions

-To register to vote in Port Penn, Delaware, residents can register online through the Delaware Department of Elections's website, by mail, or in person at the New Castle County elections office.
+To register to vote in Port Penn, Delaware, residents can register online through the Delaware Department of Elections website, by mail, or in person at the New Castle County elections office.
 Delaware requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Delaware Department of Elections's voter lookup tool.
-For local municipal elections in Port Penn, contact the New Castle County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Delaware Department of Elections voter lookup tool.
+For local county and state elections (Port Penn is an unincorporated community in New Castle County and does not hold municipal elections), contact the New Castle County Clerk's office for schedules and ballot information.

 Property records for Port Penn, Delaware are maintained by the New Castle Board of Assessment's Office and the New Castle Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within New Castle County, including parcels in Port Penn.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The New Castle Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Delaware counties provide online property record searches through their county websites.
-For in-person requests, visit the New Castle County offices at the county courthouse.
 The New Castle County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Port Penn, Delaware residents are available through both county and state offices.
 The Delaware Division of Public Health, Office of Vital Statistics, located in Dover, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Delaware.
 Orders can be placed online, by mail, or in person.
 Locally, the New Castle County Clerk's office issues marriage licenses and maintains marriage records for New Castle County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.